hising/frontend-starter-kit/README.md

 -   [ ] Add Webpack Analyze tools
 -   [ ] Create a RootStore that has all other Stores as props
 -   [ ] Use Fetch instead of Axios
+-   [ ] Check if DevServer port is taken, if so, grab next free

 ## Contribute